 In the daytime, the temperature rises to 30 degrees Celsius in Kathmandu and could be as high as 40 degrees Celsius in the Terai region.

-Notwithstanding that, summer is a good time to trek in the Upper Mustang region, Dolpa region, and Annapurna Circuit (upper parts of Manang) which are significant dryers.
+Notwithstanding that, summer is a good time to trek in the Upper Mustang region, Dolpa region, and trek in the Annapurna Circuit (upper parts of Manang) which are significant dryers.
 For those who are rain lovers and prefer less crowded treks, trekking in summer is still possible.
 You can enjoy the solitude and stunning view of fields lush with bright green vegetation.

 Summer is also a good time to have an excursion in the cities.
 Kathmandu Valley, Lumbini, and Pokhara and neighboring places such as Tibet can be a superb choice.